manoj-thamizhan/Robot--firebird-/README.md

 Its python code written for firebird 5 which is burnt with com interface code

 todo : install usb controller code in firebird robot

+Its a python code and usb is used for communication